Rahul Sipligunj And Kaala Bhairava: Meet The 'Naatu Naatu' Singers Performing At The 2023 Oscars

 Frequently Asked Questions (FAQs)

-Answer: Naatu Naatu will be performed at 2023 Oscars on March 12.
+Answer: Naatu Naatu will be performed at the 2023 Oscars on March 12.

 Answer: Naatu Naatu was filmed in Kyiv at the Presidential Palace.